Do you hate cold calling?

 While we marketers and salespeople may have many options today to reach customers—emails!
 Social media!
 Instant message!—what’s clear is that the good, old-fashioned phone call isn’t going anywhere anytime soon.

+Does cold calling work?
 The Brevet Group confirms that much, noting how most interactions with customers will take place on the phone, 92 percent in all.
 That means phone calls are unavoidable, as is cold calling.

 You might not like cold calling, and that’s okay.
 By finding ways to make your cold calls more efficient and effective, you can spend less time on the phone calling prospects.
 In this article, we’re proudly presenting 10 cold calling techniques that really work.
 You’ll not only learn how to cold call, but how to do it in a results-driven way.

 1. Know When to Call